isabella-burdon/meta_pipe/README.md

 ### To run meta pipe:
 1. Move raw fastq.gz files into the a_rawReads folder

-   These files should be unconcatenated and in appropriately named folders (see diagram below).
+   These files should be unconcatenated and in appropriately named folders (see diagram below 🌱).

    e.g. folder names "barcode01, barcode 02 ...", these names will be used for pipeline outputs.
 3. Navigate to the meta_pipe directory